Lucrumae/Fresh-Tomato-Theme/README.md

 After installation, press **Ctrl + F5** in your browser to clear the cache.

+>If the theme hasn't changed, try going to administration admin access and clicking save without changing anything.
 ---

 ## 🎬 How to Add a Custom MP4 Background